Sirah (rapper): Career

 Mitchell moved from singing to rapping after her mother gave a negative review of her voice, and mentioned that the turning point for her was when she heard Big Pun's Capital Punishment.

 After moving to Los Angeles, she booked her own tours in such countries as Germany and Romania, sleeping on floors and collecting money from fans.
 Her first EP, Clean Windows Dirty Floors, was produced by DJ Hoppa.
 Her first LP, Smile You Have Teeth, was never released.
 Prior to its intended release, Mitchell's manager sent her a contract demanding $30,000 from the LP's proceeds.
 She subsequently decided to abandon the album and start anew.

-Mitchell met Skrillex after she was contacted by him on MySpace, commending her work and requesting that they work together.
-The first track, WEEKENDS!!! was the result of Skrillex asking her to rap into his laptop the lyrics she was working on.
+Skrillex contacted her MySpace, commending her work and requesting that they work together.
+The first track, "WEEKENDS!!!", resulted when Skrillex asked her to rap her some lyrics she was developing into his laptop.
 Their second collaboration, "Bangarang", happened after he called her while he was on tour and asked her to record 16 bars about the Lost Boys.
 She forgot to close the window before recording it, and thus birds are audible in the recording.
-Mitchell has also released a mixtape, C.U.L.T.: Too Young to Die.
+Sirah has also released a mixtape, C.U.L.T.: Too Young to Die.
 After that she released another EP, Inhale.